rs3lab/bmc-cache/README.md

 BMC
 ===

+### WARNING: Don't configure traffic thrown at BMC to have value packet sizes bigger than the packet with key, as it doesn't perform resizing.

 ### __Code for the [NSDI'21 paper](https://www.usenix.org/system/files/nsdi21-ghigoff.pdf) *"BMC: Accelerating Memcached using Safe In-kernel Caching and Pre-stack Processing"*.__

 BibTex entry available [here](#cite-this-work).